 In hybrid cars, modern engines get help from electric motors powered by battery packs.
 While the electric motor can power the car at slow speeds, or run accessories when the car is stopped, it can also kick in to generate extra power when it's needed, like when a car is accelerating hard.
 Having an electric motor as a backup means that the car's engine can be a bit smaller and less powerful, which saves fuel.
 In some cases, though, car companies are combining electric motors with big, powerful engines for a performance punch.

-For more information about modern car engines and other related topics, follow the links on the next page.
+For more information about modern car engines and other related topics, follow the links below.